CV

 in German

 Herbert Wulf was Director of the Bonn International Center for Conversion (BICC) from its foundation in 1994 until 2001.
-He is presently a research associate at
+He is presently a Senior Fellow at

 BICC and an Adjunct Senior Researcher at the